numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 Related Work
 ------------

-Here we provide a few examples of how other project handle sponsorship guidelines and acknowledgements.
+Here we provide a few examples of how other projects handle sponsorship guidelines and acknowledgements.

 *Scikit-learn* has a narrow banner with logos at the bottom of